connor-leung/connor-leung/README.md

 [Click here to view my Website](http://www.connorleung.com)

 ## Fun Fact
-I Like to play tennis and squash! 🎾
+I like to play tennis and squash! 🎾